 When the vac is docked it is charging.
 It'll take up to 4.5 hours to fully charge, although it can be used any time with any amount of juice because the suction does not fade.
 You can check exactly how much power it has as it charges by pressing the button on the LCD screen.
 Unless you have a dock set-up, however, you'll need to plug the charger into an electrical socket with the bin perched on the floor or a worktop.
 The charger plug is big and won't charge the vac unless properly secured into the plug, must be completely flat.

 Aside from emptying the bin as soon as the dirt reaches MAX level, cleaning of the Outsize may also be required with a damp cloth if you've vacuumed up anything particularly messy.
 It's important to regularly clean the filters and check for blockages, too, which you'll be alerted to on the LCD screen.
 The brushbar and tools would all benefit from a rinse under the tap as well to keep them performing at their best – please DO NOT put in the dishwasher as this won't do anyone any favors!

 The Pantry Test

-Jaclyn trialed the Dyson Outsize through her Pantry Test, the unscientific test that uses common pantry staples to test the suction capabilities of our vacuums.
-She arranged a quarter cup of cereal, a quarter cup of rice, and a tablespoon of sugar to see how the vacuum handled food particles large and small.
-She also updated the test to show how the vacuums handle hair too.
+I trialed the Dyson Outsize through the Pantry Test, the unscientific test that uses common pantry staples to test the suction capabilities of our vacuums.
+I arranged a quarter cup of cereal, a quarter cup of rice, and a tablespoon of sugar to see how the vacuum handled food particles large and small.
+I also updated the test to show how the vacuums handle hair too.